What is the Accounts Receivable Turnover Ratio? Formula & Examples

 The average accounts receivable represents the average amount of outstanding receivables during a given period.
 A lower average indicates that the company is collecting payments quickly, which is favorable for cash flow.

-The accounts receivable turnover ratio is a major tool for several reasons:
+The accounts receivable turnover ratio calculator is a major tool for several reasons:

 Efficiency of Receivables Management: